RubenHuizenga/SuperMissionStats/README.md

 Disclaimer: I pulled these numbers from where the sun don't shine so if you have an idea to improve this, do let me know

 ## Known Issues
-- The player level is not set yet, I don't know where to get it
 - There is no in game GUI, I could not be bothered to figure that out, but feel free to contribute!